Need an EPC in Lewisham?

 More Info

-A recently available post in the Telegraph taken from information on the register discovered that around 250,000 landlords are yet to comply with the new regulations.
+A recently available report in the Telegraph taken from information on the register found that around 250,000 landlords are yet to comply with the new rules.
 The article is available here.
-Ensure you are not among them.
+Ensure you are not one of them.
 Over time, we anticipate a growing number of Councils to get up to speed with enforcements.

 These rules, however, are not meant to be onerous.
-The initial step to take is to get an EPC lodged on the register and if it is less than an E, to demonstrate you are taking or have taken actions to attain an E. Even if it doesn’t reach an E, there are certain exemptions that you may then be able to apply for.
+The 1st step to take is to get an EPC lodged on the register and if it is below an E, to demonstrate that you are currently taking or have taken actions to attain an E. Even if it doesn’t reach an E, there are certain exemptions that you may then be able to apply for.
 We can provide expect recommendations on every aspect of MEES.

 SAP Calculations